 What is Tzatziki Sauce?

-Tzatziki is a yogurt based creamy sauce/dip that combines plain greek yogurt with diced cucumber, garlic, lemon and dill, usually topped with a drizzle of olive oil.
-It originated in the Middle East and is typically made with a goat’s milk-based yogurt but in this recipe it is made with plain greek yogurt since it is more accessible.
+Tzatziki is a yogurt-based creamy sauce/dip that combines plain greek yogurt with diced cucumber, garlic, lemon, and dill, usually topped with a drizzle of olive oil.
+It originated in the Middle East and is typically made with a goat’s milk-based yogurt but in this recipe, it is made with plain greek yogurt since it is more accessible.

 I actually love the greek yogurt in this Tzatziki recipe since it is low in fat and contains extra protein.